jvsr1/xtract_submission/README.md

 - The function `execute_extrator` must serve as the entry point for the program in main
 - As of 3/28/2022, `execute_extractor` may only operate on one file at a time.

-In most cases it is fairly straightforward to write Xtract ports, but new extractors targetting wanting to take advantage of Xtract's ecosystem should be designed with these basic requirements in mind.
+In most cases it is fairly straightforward to write Xtract ports, but new extractors wanting to take advantage of Xtract's ecosystem should be designed with these basic requirements in mind.

 # Steps